Chamber music with silent film:

 Harvey Sollberger is a composer, conductor and flutist who has been active in many world musical centers.
 Performers of his music have included the New York Philharmonic, the San Francisco Symphony, Tanglewood, June in Buffalo, Interlink (Tokyo), Radio France and Pierre Boulez’s Domaine Musical (Paris), TRANSIT (Belgium) and Incontri di Musica Sacra Contemporanea (Rome).
 Sollberger has received the Award of the National Institute of Arts and Letters, two Guggenheim Fellowships and commissions from the Fromm, Naumberg and Koussevitzky foundations, and has taught at Columbia University, the Manhattan School of Music, Indiana University and the University of California, San Diego.
 His output as composer and performer is documented on over 150 commercial CDs.
 Harvey Sollberger currently lives in Iowa.

-composed for (or arranged for) flute, cello and guitar
+Selections composed for / or arranged for / flute, cello and guitar

 Sollberger, Harvey.
 Suite for Silent Film